China-backed attempt by Pakistan to discuss Kashmir issue at UNSC fails yet again: Indian diplomat

 China, Pakistan’s ‘all-weather ally’, called for a discussion on the issue of Jammu and Kashmir in the Security Council under ‘Any Other Business’ on Wednesday, when India marked the first anniversary of ending special status to Jammu and Kashmir and its bifurcation into two union territories–Jammu and Kashmir and Ladakh.

-Sources said that the US took the lead, and many other council members also joined and made it clear that the Kashmir issue was not a matter for the UN body to discuss and is a bilateral issue between India and Pakistan.
+Sources told PTI that the US took the lead, and many other council members also joined and made it clear that the Kashmir issue was not a matter for the UN body to discuss and is a bilateral issue between India and Pakistan.

 Pakistan has been unsuccessfully trying to drum up international support against India for withdrawing Jammu and Kashmir’s special status and bifurcating it into two Union territories.